lightningd/plugins/drain/README.md

 ```

 You might need to also specify the `--user` command line flag depending on
 your environment.
-If you dont want this and your plugin only uses `pylightning`
+If you dont want this and your plugin only uses `pyln-client`
 as the only dependency, you can also start `lightningd` with the `PYTHONPATH`
-environment variable to the `pylightning` package of your `lightningd`
+environment variable to the `pyln-client` package of your `lightningd`
-installation.
-For example:
+installation, for example:

 ```
-PYTHONPATH=/path/to/lightning.git/contrib/pylightning lightningd --plugin=...
+PYTHONPATH=/home/user/lightning.git/contrib/pyln-client lightningd --plugin=...
 ```

 ## Startup